lbuchs/WebAuthn/README.md

 syncing the credentials between the user’s devices via a cloud service.
 The cross-device sync of passkeys is managed transparently by the OS.

 ### Browser support
-Availability of built-in passkeys that automatically synchronize to all of a user’s devices:
+Availability of built-in passkeys that automatically synchronize to all of a user’s devices: (see also [passkeys.dev/device-support](https://passkeys.dev/device-support/))
 * Apple: iOS 16 / iPadOS 16 / macOS Ventura
 * Google: support in Android starting October 2022
 * Microsoft Windows is set to deliver support in 2023.